trpriebe/google_homepage/README.md

-This is a (or at lead an attempt) at visually recreating the Google Homepage.
+This is a (or at least an attempt at a) visial recreation of the Google Homepage.

 This was done as a learning project during my time completing The Odin Project.